4 Reasons to Read Romance Novels: A Review of Lady Bridget’s Diary

 Lady Bridget Cavendish has grand—but thwarted—plans to become a Perfect Lady and take the haute ton by storm.
 In her diary, Bridget records her disastrous attempts to assimilate into London high society, her adoration of the handsome rogue next door, her disdain for the Dreadful Lord Darcy and some truly scandalous secrets that could ruin them all.

-Beyond immensely enjoying it’s wit, pop-culture shout-outs, and did I mention the steamy sex scenes?!, Lady Bridget’s Diary reminded me of all the sexy reasons to read romance novels.
-Why?
-They help you have more intimate, adventurous, and fulfilling sex.
-Here’s how.
+Beyond immensely enjoying it’s wit, pop-culture shout-outs, and did I mention the steamy sex scenes?!, Lady Bridget’s Diary reminded me of all the benefits of reading romance novels.

 You know that when one of you is stressed, you both suffer.
 Romance novels are one great way to unwind, de-stress, and relax.
 When life feels uncertain, shitty or tense, their guaranteed happy ending + set formula help you get out of your head and escape into the fantasy of happy ever after.